This project is an iconic neighborhood-defining community that provides quality spaces where people can live, work, shop and dine.

 Continue to visit our website: www.GatewayatMillbraeStation.com

 Follow us on social media:

-Starting late 2019, construction is expected to last through Summer 2022 and will be done in phases, as indicated on the map below.
+Starting late 2019, construction is expected to last through Summer 2022 and will be done in phases.

 On May 18, 2020, the Millbrae Station’s east side Passenger Loading Zone will be moved to its new permanent location on the 1st floor of the garage.

 The old loading zone will be permanently closed for the Gateway at Millbrae Station Project, which is part of the BART's initiative to encourage Transit Oriented Development (TOD), and will include housing, retail, and dining opportunities.
 A portion of the housing will be affordable and is prioritized for veterans.

 The new loading zone will be protected from weather and will feature better lighting and separate zones for active passenger loading, ride apps, taxis, and 15-minute waiting spaces.